BranchMetrics/android-branch-deep-linking-attribution/README.md

 public void onStart() {
 	super.onStart();

-	// sign up to get your key at http://branch.io
-	Branch branch = Branch.getInstance(getApplicationContext(), "your app key");
+	// Your app key can be retrieved on the [Settings](https://dashboard.branch.io/#/settings) page of the dashboard Branch branch = Branch.getInstance(getApplicationContext(), "your app key");
 	branch.initSession(new BranchReferralInitListener(){
 		@Override